Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User Perception: B. Warning Messages

 \subsection{Baseline - Manually-generated feature-based explanations}

 \begin{itemize} \item \textit{IP address}.
 Usually, websites use the URL instead of the IP address to make it easier for you to browse the web.
 However, an IP address was found in the email.
 Similar emails are harmful and steal private information.
 There is a potential risk of being cheated if you proceed.” \item \textit{Top-level domain mispositioned}.
-In the URL present in the email (``https://amazonservices.com.cz/ account.php''), the top-level domain (e.g., “.com“) is in an abnormal position.
+In the URL present in the email (\url{https://amazonservices.com.cz/ account.php}), the top-level domain (e.g., “.com“) is in an abnormal position.
 This could indicate that the URL leads to a fake website.
 Such websites might steal your personal information. \item \textit{Link mismatch}.
-This email reports a link that is different from the actual one ``https://www.facebook.com/hacked/disavow? u=1000001250 23309\&nArdInDS2\&lit\_IT\&ext1548538159''.
+This email reports a link that is different from the actual one \url{https://www.facebook.com/hacked/disavow? u=1000001250 23309\&nArdInDS2\&lit\_IT\&ext1548538159}.
 This site might be intended to take you to a different place.
 You might be disclosing private information. \end{itemize}